Techstyleuk/SensESP_3_Battery_Monitor/README.md

 # SensESP_3_Battery_Monitor
-SensESP setup for monitoring 3 boat batteries
+SensESP setup for monitoring 3 boat batteries.
+This will be installed on my Boat Apres

 Hardware side
 what I bought was: